 For display purpose we have extracted the N dark scale-space blobs having the largest blob volumes.
-Each blob is represented at its representative scale, that is the previously mentioned scale where the scale-space blob has its maximum grey-level blob volume.
-Finally, the spatial region of each blob (which is the blob support region at its representative scale) has been marked in a binary image, where black indicates the existence of a significant blob and white represents background.
-In order to avoid overlap in the display, we have shifted to Figure 8.1.
-The 50 most significant dark blobs from a toy block image.
+Each blob is represented at its representative scale, that is the previously

+Figure 8.1: The 50 most significant dark blobs from a toy block image.
 (Note how these images have been produced - they are not just blob images at a few levels of scale.
 Instead every blob has been marked at its representative scale.
 Finally, the blobs have been drawn in different images as to avoid overlap.)

-Figure 8.2.
-The 50 most significant dark blobs from a telephone and calculator image.
+Figure 8.2: The 50 most significant dark blobs from a telephone and calculator image.